The reason why 75.6% of online shopping carts are abandoned is because of a poor checkout experience.

 2. Alternative Payment Options

 Credit and debit cards have the majority share in the US, UK, and Australia.
 Boleta is a big payment provider in Brazil.
-While in China, Alipay is the leading third-party online payment solution.
+While in China, Alipay is the leading third-party online payment option.

 PayPal is still a major payment provider used all around the world.
 Yet some customers prefer to pay via a digital currency like Bitcoin.
 While others still like to post a traditional check.
 Newer solutions offer the ability to “Buy Now, Pay Later” which has been proven to increase conversions.